 - Note 1: This section includes the following primary sites: Peripheral nerves C470-C479; cerebral meninges C700; spinal meninges C701; meninges NOS C709; brain C710-C719; spinal cord C720; cauda equina C721; olfactory nerve C722; optic nerve C723; acoustic nerve C724; cranial nerve NOS C725; overlapping lesion of brain and central nervous system C728; nervous system NOS C729; pituitary gland C751; craniopharyngeal duct C752; pineal gland C753. - Note 2: Non-malignant intracranial and CNS tumors have a separate set of rules. - Note 3: 2007 MPH Rules and 2018 Solid Tumor Rules are used based on date of diagnosis. - Tumors diagnosed 01/01/2007 through 12/31/2017: Use 2007 MPH Rules - Tumors diagnosed 01/01/2018 and later: Use 2018 Solid Tumor Rules - The original tumor diagnosed before 1/1/2018 and a subsequent tumor diagnosed 1/1/2018 or later in the same primary site: Use the 2018 Solid Tumor Rules. - Note 4: There must be a histologic, cytologic, radiographic, or clinical diagnosis of a malignant neoplasm /3. - Note 5: Tumors from a number of primary sites metastasize to the brain.
-Do not use these rules for tumors described as metastases; report metastatic tumors using the rules for that primary site. - Note 6: Pilocytic astrocytoma/juvenile pilocytic astrocytoma is reportable in North America as a malignant neoplasm 9421/3. - Note 7: Tables and rules refer to ICD-O rather than ICD-O-3.
+Do not use these rules for tumors described as metastases; report metastatic tumors using the rules for that primary site. - Note 6: Pilocytic astrocytoma/juvenile pilocytic astrocytoma is reportable in North America as a malignant neoplasm 9421/3. - See the Non-malignant CNS Rules when the primary site is optic nerve and the diagnosis is either optic glioma or pilocytic astrocytoma.
+The behavior for these tumors is non-malignant and coded 9421/1. - IMPORTANT FOR 2023 FORWARD: Beginning 1/1/2023, all cases diagnosed with pilocytic astrocytoma/juvenile pilocytic astrocytoma and new related terminology are to be reported with behavior /1.
+They will no longer be collected with malignant behavior (/3).
+See the Non-malignant CNS Rules. - Note 7: Tables and rules refer to ICD-O rather than ICD-O-3.
 The specific version is not specified to allow for updates.
 Use the currently approved version of ICD-O and all updates. - Note 8: For those sites/histologies which have recognized biomarkers, the biomarkers may aid in the identification of histologic type.
 Currently, there are clinical trials being conducted to determine whether these biomarkers can be used to identify multiple primaries.
-Follow the Multiple Primary Rules; do not code multiple primaries based on biomarkers. - Note 9: See the Head and Neck Rules for coding paragangliomas.
+Follow the Multiple Primary Rules; do not code multiple primaries based on biomarkers. - Note 9: See the Head and Neck Rules for coding paragangliomas. - Note 10: Use Malignant CNS Rules for histologies other than paraganglioma arising in C47\.